The Guide Dog Team

 You’ll be responsible for daily health checks, grooming and ensuring that your Guide Dog has plenty of exercise, along with time to play and enjoy being a dog.

 Like all of us, dogs eventually get older and start to slow down.
+After your dog turns eight, in-person follow-ups will occur every six months until your dog retires.

-When a Guide Dog retires, in most cases, he or she will continue living with the handler as a pet in well-deserved retirement.
+When a Guide Dog retires, in most cases, he or she will continue living with the Handler as a pet in well-deserved retirement.